Is it illegal to flirt with or ask a coworker out on a date?

 If no policy or guidelines exist, then employees do not have to disclose the relationship to their employer.
 If, however, an employer addresses workplace dating in their Employee Handbook (or other policies and procedures), then the employer may require notification.

 Employers may also require each employee to sign a statement or agreement stating that they are involved in a consensual relationship with their coworker.
-The emphasis here is on making sure the relationship is consensual, and aligning with the employer's Anti-Discrimination and anti-harassment policies.
+The emphasis here is on making sure the relationship is consensual, and aligning with the employer's Anti-Discrimination and Harassment Policies.
 By having both employees sign statements, the employer is protecting its employees and itself against future accusations of sexual harassment.

 Can an employer prohibit or restrict workplace dating?